-If you suffered a brain injury or brain damage while working in a maritime job, on a ship, in a port or shipyard, or on an offshore facility, you may now be facing permanent disability and an inability to work.
-An experienced maritime lawyer can help you figure out what your rights are and how you can access compensation.
+Brain injuries can result from accidents in the maritime industry, ranging from mild to severe and debilitating.
+If you suffered a brain injury or brain damage while working in a maritime job, you might now face permanent disability and an inability to work.
+An experienced maritime lawyer can help you determine your rights and how you can access compensation.

 Get Matched with a Leading Maritime Attorney in Your Area